 The Red Mill was originally a grist mill made to make flour built back in 1855.
-It has been converted to a cute gift shop offering Chocolate Shoppe Ice Cream, candy, coffee, soups, and sandwiches.
+It has been converted into a cute gift shop offering Chocolate Shoppe Ice Cream, candy, coffee, soups, and sandwiches.
 It is perfect for grabbing a bite to eat before or after exploring the grounds.

 Follow signs to the covered bridge and little walking trail behind the mill.
-Explore a garden, woods, a little chapel and an iconic red covered bridge.
+Explore a garden, woods, a little chapel and an iconic red-covered bridge.
 The bridge makes a perfect backdrop to capture a picture so make sure to have your camera or phone.
 Enjoy or snack from the Red Mill, read a book, or just chat while sitting along the river.

 - Red Mill Gift Shop, N2190 County Rd K, Waupaca